Tempo logotype

 How do ProjectManager and Tempo compare?

 ProjectManager is a standalone project and work management platform.
 Teams plan in Gantt, track in kanban or sheet views, and roll status into dashboards inside ProjectManager's own environment.
-Its Jira capability is described at the task level – viewing and updating ProjectManager tasks inside Jira – not as a governance layer on Jira data.
+Its Jira capability is described at the task level – viewing and updating ProjectManager tasks inside Jira – not as portfolio governance on top of Jira data.

-Tempo is a Jira-native strategic portfolio management (SPM) suite used by more than 30,000+ companies, with 15+ years on the Atlassian Marketplace.
-Its modules – Tempo Structure PPM, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, and Tempo Custom Charts – share Jira as their backbone.
+Tempo offers a Jira-native strategic portfolio management (SPM) suite and serves more than 30,000 companies, with 15+ years in the Atlassian ecosystem.
+Its modules – including Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, and Custom Charts – share Jira as their backbone.
 Portfolio hierarchies, capacity plans, and financial reports all reflect real delivery data without re-entry.

 What each solution is best for